-This field describes the final status of the surgical margins after resection of the primary tumor.
+This data item describes the final status of the surgical margins after resection of the primary tumor.
 It is used in staging, for quality assurance measures, and may be a prognostic factor in recurrence.
 Surgical margins are required by the CCR to be coded for all primary sites.
 This applies to cases diagnosed January 1, 2016 and forward.

-- Record the margin status as it appears in the pathology report. - Codes 0-3 are hierarchical. - o If two codes describe the margin status, use the numerically higher code. - Code 1 for involved margins not otherwise specified. - Code 2 for involved margins seen microscopically but not grossly (cannot be seen by the naked eye). - o To identify microscopic findings, use the margins section of the CAP protocol or the microscopic description from the pathology report. - Code 3 for involved margins seen macroscopically (grossly, with the naked eye). - To identify macroscopic findings, use the margins section of the CAP protocol or the gross description from the pathology report. - Code 7 if the pathology report indicates the margin could not be determined. - Code 8 when no surgery is performed on the primary site. - Code 9 in the following scenarios: - Pathology report makes no mention of the margins. - No tissue was sent to pathology. - For lymphomas/lymphoid neoplasms with a lymph node primary site. - For an unknown or ill-defined primary site. - For Hematopoietic, Reticuloendothelial, Immunoproliferative, or Myeloproliferative diseases.
+- Record the margin status as it appears in the pathology report. - Codes 0-3 are hierarchical. - If two codes describe the margin status, use the numerically higher code. - Code 0 when all margins are negative both microscopically and macroscopically. - Code 1 for involved margins not otherwise specified. - Code 2 for involved margins seen microscopically but not grossly (cannot be seen by the naked eye). - To identify microscopic findings, use the margins section of the CAP protocol or the microscopic description from the pathology report. - Code 3 for involved margins seen macroscopically (grossly, with the naked eye). - To identify macroscopic findings, use the margins section of the CAP protocol or the gross description from the pathology report. - Code 7 if the pathology report indicates the margin could not be determined. - Code 8 when no surgery is performed on the primary site. - Code 9 in the following scenarios: - Pathology report makes no mention of the margins. - No tissue was sent to pathology. - When Surgery of Primary Site is coded to 98. - Primary site is C420, C421, C423, C424, C760-C768, C770-C779, or C809. - Not documented, unknown if surgical procedure of the primary site has been performed. - Death Certificate Only (DCO).

-Code Label Description 0 No residual tumor All margins are grossly and microscopically negative 1 Residual tumor, NOS Involvement is indicated, but not otherwise specified 2 Microscopic residual tumor Cannot be seen by the naked eye 3 Macroscopic residual tumor Gross tumor of the primary site which is visible to the naked eye

-7 Margins not evaluable Cannot be assessed (indeterminate) 8 No primary surgery site No surgical procedure of the primary site.
-Diagnosed at a 9 Unknown of not applicable It is unknown whether a surgical procedure to the primary site was performed; death certificate-only; for lymphomas with lymph node primary site; an unknown or ill-defined primary; or for Hematopoietic, Reticuloendothelial, Immunoproliferative, or Myeloproliferative disease
+Code Label Description 0 No residual tumor All margins are grossly and microscopically negative 1 Residual tumor, NOS Involvement is indicated, but not otherwise specified 2 Microscopic residual tumor Cannot be seen by the naked eye 3 Macroscopic residual tumor Gross tumor of the primary site which is visible to the naked eye 7 Margins not evaluable Cannot be assessed (indeterminate) 8 No primary surgery site No surgical procedure of the primary site.
+Diagnosed at autopsy 9 Unknown of not applicable It is unknown whether a surgical procedure to the primary site was performed; death certificate-only; for lymphomas with lymph node primary site; an unknown or ill-defined primary; or for Hematopoietic, Reticuloendothelial, Immunoproliferative, or Myeloproliferative disease